What you should know

 - 0.25 grams of concentrates (solid or liquid)

 - 1 cannabis plant seed

-It is an offence to sell or supply cannabis to someone under age 19.
+It’s an offence to sell or supply cannabis to someone under age 19.

-The legal issues for possession of marijuana over the legal limit can be complex and a conviction can seriously harm you.
+The legal issues for possession of marijuana over the legal limit can be complex.
+And a conviction can seriously harm you.
 You can call the Lawyer Referral Service to get the name of a lawyer.
 You can speak to the lawyer for a free half-hour legal consultation about your case, to help decide whether you would want to hire them.

-This information applies to British Columbia, Canada
+- This information applies to British Columbia, Canada

-Time to read: 7 minutes
+- Time to read: 7 minutes